 Field-hunting tip

-Look in oxidized zones of copper deposits country — that is the host setting where anthonyite typically forms.
+Look in oxidized zones of copper deposits country, the host setting where anthonyite typically forms.
 If you start seeing cuprite, chrysocolla, tenorite in float, you are in the right ground.
 Field specimens usually show a platy crystals, flakes, rosettes habit, so train your eye for that shape before scanning the outcrop.